Home Inspection, Roofing

 Drones are used mainly for roof inspections.
 A roof inspection is an essential aspect of a home inspection.
 It is often one of the most time-consuming and dangerous inspections to conduct.

-Not every home inspector uses a drone, but those who use them can perform inspections far more quickly, safely, and thoroughly.
+Not every home inspector uses a drone, but those who use it can perform inspections far more quickly, safely, and thoroughly.
+Choosing a drone for roof inspections not only expedites the process but also enhances the safety of inspectors by reducing the need to access the roof physically.

 Which Drones Do Home Inspectors Use?